 In short, no – not if they work for you.
 The solution is to find the products that are most likely to be returned and avoid discounting them.

-Maybe it’s a sweatshirt with a strange fit or a product that looks noticeably different in real life.
-Every retailer has examples of these on their sites.
+Maybe it’s a sweatshirt with a strange fit or a product that looks noticeably different in person.
+Every retailer has examples of these on its sites.

 Provided you have your data in order, you can tag your high-return items and ensure they can’t be discounted.
 These signals are then fed back to technologies like RevLifter, which decide which customers and products qualify for your deals.

-Trust us; when it comes to reducing eCommerce returns, 1-2-1 incentivization is key.
+Trust us; regarding reducing eCommerce returns, 1-2-1 incentivization is key.

 Avoiding incentives for customers purchasing two of the same product

 Once your data is in order, you can apply similar rules in other return-heavy scenarios.
-Our favorite example is with customers purchasing multiple items.
+Our favorite example is when customers purchase multiple items.

-When a customer places more than one of the same product in their cart, you should have a technology like RevLifter to limit their use of deals.
+When a customer places more than one of the same products in their cart, you should use technology like RevLifter to limit their use of deals.

 We’ve seen many brands having success with this strategy.
 However, you must provide in-depth product information as a compromise.

 Customers often buy multiple items because they want to be assured of a good fit.
-Therefore, you should make every effort to clarify what they’re buying before it’s placed in the cart.
+Therefore, you should make every effort to clarify what they’re buying before they place it in the cart.

 Turn off buy now pay later